brainlife/docs/docs/user/failure.md

 * Something is wrong with the configuration options you chose.
 * Your input data is valid but the App is not designed to ha.
 * The App, data, configurations are all correct, but something is (or was) wrong with the compute-resource (either temporary or permanently) that your job ran on.
+* Temporary glitch.
+The HPC systems are complex, so there is always a possibility of gremlins causing a temporary problem that goes away if you just rerun your job.
 * A bug with brainlife.io platform itself.
-* etc..
+* Etc..

-Unfortunately, it's up to you to figure out which cases applies to your failure, then perform appropriate action.
+Often it's up to the user to figure out which case applies, and take appropriate course of action.
 If the failure is caused by your data/configuration, then you will need to correct those issues and resubmit.
 If the issue is caused by the bug with the App itself, then you will need to contact the App developer.
 For compute-resource/platform issued, please contact the brainlife.io team.

+This documentation will guide you through this process.

 !!! note
-    You are most welcome to contact our [#issues](https://app.slack.com/client/T3X5ND3U1/C6WBY79SB){target=_blank} slack channel to seek assistance.
+    You can always contact our [#issues](https://app.slack.com/client/T3X5ND3U1/C6WBY79SB){target=_blank} slack channel to seek assistance.

 ## Finding the error message